 Both programmes are developed around the EU Customs Competency Framework.

-Bruno Peeters (chairman), Eric Van Dooren, Marc Bourgeois, Frieda Coosemans, Yves Melin, Olivier Schoenmaeckers, Luc Van de Velde-Poelman, Jan Van Wesemael, Kristian Vanderwaeren, Rik Smet, Ward Lietaert, Sanja Sanhinovic.
+Bruno Peeters, Anne Van de Vijver, Eric Van Dooren, Sylvie De Raedt, Marc Bourgeois, Frieda Coosemans, Yves Melin, Olivier Schoenmaeckers, Luc Van de Velde-Poelman, Jan Van Wesemael, Kristian Vanderwaeren, Ward Lietaert, Sanja Sanhinovic.

 In collaboration with